karlkfi/kpt-config-sync/docs/dev/setup.md

-1. Go to the [Helm releases](https://github.com/kubernetes/helm/releases) page, find the heading "Installation and Upgrades", and download the binary archive for your OS of choice, e.g. likely Linux for GKE Policy Management work.
+1. Go to the [Helm releases](https://github.com/kubernetes/helm/releases) page, find the heading "Installation and Upgrades", and download the binary archive for your OS of choice, e.g. likely Linux for CSP Configuration Management work.
 1. From the downloaded archive in the previous step, extract the `helm` binary to somewhere in your path.